 - Some parts of the network (+- 50%) exceed the end of their projected lifespan.
 Indicators are the rotten poles and breaking of overhead conductors due to aging.
-It should also be noted that rotten poles are the main cause of the need to rebuild lines. - Sometime ago a decision was made in the Electrical Department that all ±0ld technologyqsteel earth wires used as conductors should be replaced by 0.05+ ACSR (aluminium conductor steel reinforced) conductor.
+It should also be noted that rotten poles are the main cause of the need to rebuild lines. - Sometime ago a decision was made in the Electrical Department that all 'old technology' steel earth wires used as conductors should be replaced by 0.05" ACSR (aluminium conductor steel reinforced) conductor.
 The reason for is that the steel wire is old and breaks easily as it has become brittle with aging and overload.
 The steel lines also breaks easily if a tree falls on the line during storms, a common event especially during the rainy season.
-The length of steel line in the system is estimated at +- 30% of the total length in the 11 kV network.

-closers (+- 40%) are not in good working condition.
-Not only tion technology, but in most instances counters are not even sible anymore to determine their number of operations, or morntor their embleroy.
-Not only most the old auto re-closers be replaced, but the number of units in the system needs to be increased.
+The length of steel line in the system is estimated at +- 30% of the total length in the 11 kV network. - A high percentage of existing auto re-closers (+- 40%) are not in good working condition.
+Not only is this due to them being old generation technology, but in most instances counters are not even working and it is therefore not possible anymore to determine their number of operations, or monitor their efficiency.
+Not only must the old auto re-closers be replaced, but the number of units in the system needs to be increased.
 An initial 20 of the most critical auto re-closers have to be replaced, with an additional 6 per annum thereafter.